 Australia sees itself as a great sporting nation and the ANZAC Day match between the AFL clubs Collingwood and Essendon is played every year at the MCG.
 This modern day tradition brings record crowds of Australians to see the two clubs play on the day and is only beaten in crowd numbers by the AFL finals.
 In keeping with the sentiment of the day, the ANZAC Medal is given to the player on the day who best exemplifies the Anzac Spirit.
 Rugby League Football has the ANZAC Test and Club ANZAC Game.
 The ANZAC Test is played between the Australian and New Zealand national teams.
 The National Rugby League (NRL) has a match between St George Illawarra Dragons and the Sydney Roosters each year to commemorate Anzac Day.

-This website covers topics such as: anzac day in australia - anzac day facts - anzac spirit - anzacs - anzac facts - important anzac information - anzac centenary - anzac australia - australian vc awards - school children - ww2 - schools - ww1 - vietnam war
+This website covers topics such as: anzac day in australia - anzac day facts - anzac spirit - anzacs - anzac facts - important anzac information - anzac centenary - anzac australia - australian vc awards - anzac day and remembrance day song for school children - ww2 - schools - ww1 - vietnam war